Poseidon brings value to nature through carbon blockchain technology.

-New blockchain-based "carbon currency" aims to make carbon pricing mainstream
+This new blockchain-based "carbon currency" aims to make carbon pricing mainstream.

 London and New York, 19 September 2017

 Today, Laszlo Giricz, founder of the venture Poseidon, announced the launch of a partnership to create a carbon currency that will revolutionise the way we value nature, using blockchain technology to access the carbon market.
 This initiative aims to bring carbon pricing to the mainstream by giving both consumers and corporates an economically viable, incorruptible, and transparent way of making sustainable transactions and lowering their carbon footprint in real terms.